 Optional project include paths for the compiler.
 The project specific include paths are added and overlay the global include paths specified in the settings.

-Arguments to be added to the compiler command line arguments.
+Optional arguments to be added to the compiler command.

 Debugger Launch ConfigurationIn order to debug a compiled C64 program (